Shopify/krane/README.md

 All templates must be YAML formatted.
 You can also use ERB.
 The following local variables will be available to your ERB templates by default:

 * `current_sha`: The value of `$REVISION`
-* `deployment_id`:  A randomly generated identifier for the deploy.
+* `deployment_id`: The value of `$TASK_ID`, or in its absence, a randomly generated identifier for the deploy.
 Useful for creating unique names for task-runner pods (e.g. a pod that runs rails migrations at the beginning of deploys).

 You can add additional variables using the `--bindings=BINDINGS` option which can be formated as comma separated string, JSON string or path to a JSON or YAML file.
 Complex JSON or YAML data will be converted to a Hash for use in templates.
 To load a file the argument should include the relative file path prefixed with an `@` sign.
 An argument error will be raised if the string argument cannot be parsed, the referenced file does not include a valid extension (`.json`, `.yaml` or `.yml`) or the referenced file does not exist.